 Can I freeze this bread?

-If you want to keep the bread for even longer, you can freeze it.
-Wrap the bread tightly in plastic wrap or aluminum foil and place it in an airtight container or freezer bag.
-The bread can be frozen for up to three months.
+Yes, you can freeze this bread.
+Wrap it tightly in plastic wrap or foil, then store it in an airtight container or freezer bag.
+It can be frozen for up to three months.
+To thaw, simply leave it at room temperature.

 How to serve